QP/C++ 7.2.1

 All State Machine Implementation Strategies provided by QP Framework shall support exit actions from states

-Example exit actions from a state are shown in Figure 120[C].
+Example exit actions from a state are shown in Figure SRS-22[C].
 Exit actions from a state are optional, meaning that a given state might specify exit actions or not.
 If any exit actions are defined in a given state, the State Machine Processor in QP must execute these actions whenever that state is exited.
 Also, exit actions to superstates must be always executed after exit actions from substates.

 Exit actions from a state provide an important mechanism to cleanup that state context, and QP must guarantee such cleanup on any transition path leading out of a given state.